 By clicking on Checkout in the settings menu, you can manage how customers place orders.
-These include the ability to set which contact information your customers need to input, which information the checkout form requires, and if customers need to review their order before confirming it.
+These allow you to specify which contact information your customers need to supply, which information the checkout form requires, and if shoppers can review their order before placing it.
 The only downside is that you're bound to Shopify's standard layout - user-defined checkouts are only available to Shopify Plus subscribers.

-Taxes are automatically calculated by Shopify, however, you can overwrite this manually if necessary.
-You can show both before-tax and after-tax prices to customers in your store and configure taxes for different countries or regions.
+Taxes are automatically calculated, however, you can overwrite this manually if necessary.
+Both before-tax and after-tax prices can be displayed to shoppers, and it's possible to adjust taxes for different countries or regions.

 Delivery options can be found under Settings.

-You can manage orders in the similarly named menu item of the sidebar.
-Here, each order that a customer has placed in your store is listed, and sortable on the basis of four criteria (unfulfilled, unpaid, open, closed).
+You can manage orders in the similarly named sidebar menu option.
+Here, each order that a customer has placed in your store is listed, and sortable on the basis of four criteria (unfulfilled, unpaid, open, and closed).

-By clicking on the order number, a detailed overview will open, showing information about that particular customer as well as an activity timeline.
-The service also includes a very nifty fraud analysis, which gauges the likelihood that an order is genuine.
+Clicking on the order number opens a detailed overview, displaying information about that particular customer as well as an activity timeline.
+The service also includes a very nifty fraud analysis tool, which gauges the likelihood that an order is genuine.

-Individual orders can be marked as completed, and it's also possible to inform your customers about the dispatch of their items and tracking number.
+Individual orders can be marked as completed, and it's also possible to inform your customers about the dispatch of their items and send a tracking number.

-In the order overview area you can keep tabs on all orders you've received.
+You can keep tabs on all orders you've received in the order overview area.

-It's also possible to integrate additional sales channels into Shopify, such as Facebook, Instagram, or Amazon.
-You're given the option of adding these into your Shopify admin area so that you can follow all of your orders from a single location.
+It is possible to integrate additional sales channels into Shopify, such as Facebook, Instagram, or Amazon.
+These can be added directly to your Shopify admin area so that you can follow all of your orders from a single location.

-Dropshipping and points of sale (POS) are also possible with Shopify.
+Dropshipping and point of sale (POS) are also possible with Shopify.

 Follow all of your orders from a single place.